Key Support Organizations

 An advocacy project working to change laws and legislation, this site also has helpful information about transgender people and some excellent self-help guides.

 Outreach and education project created in 2007 by PFLAG National to empower new straight allies who, unlike a more traditional PFLAG member, don’t necessarily have a family connection to the gay community.

 Rainbow Families supports, educates and connects LGBTQ families, parents, and prospective parents before, during, and after birth or adoption.
 They provide information and planning resources through educational programs, advocacy, social events, and discussion forums.

 Research, Education, and Working with Schools

 Extensive research on LGBTQ youth and their families, best practices and the importance of family connection.

 Championing LGBTQ issues in K-12 education, many teacher/education resources, and annual research reports.

 Helps LGBTQ students and allies organize clubs focused on community, support, and safer schools.
-The student run clubs are often sponsored by a teacher and parent team.
+The student-run clubs are sponsored by a teacher and parent team.
 (Formerly named the Gay Straight Alliance.
-Program remains unchanged.)
+The program remains unchanged.)